 Birdwatching as a way to make friends

-This beautiful Ring-necked parakeet landed on a tree outside of a little shop next to my hotel.
-I have passed this shop a dozen times a day and by now the owner became an old friend.
-We were having our routine little chat, but when the bird arrived I stopped mid-sentence and dashed to the tree to take some photos of it in the rapidly disappearing light.
+This beautiful Ring-necked parakeet landed on a tree outside a little shop next to my hotel.
+I have passed this shop a dozen times a day, and by now, the owner has become an ‘old’ friend.
+We were having our routine little chat, and when the bird arrived, I stopped mid-sentence and dashed to the tree to take some photos of it in the rapidly disappearing light.

 In the following days, I received detailed updates about the parakeets’ appearances on the street.
 It was very touching.